baguioni/Crypto-Investor/README.md

 2. Install the dependecies from package.json

 # Usage
-The project has 2 optional parameters. date - format is M/D/Y token - currently limited to BTC, ETH, XRP
+The project has 2 optional parameters. <br />
+date - format is M/D/Y <br />
+token - currently limited to BTC, ETH, XRP

 **Examples**